kavisha3012/rih_projects/README.md

-# clone project
+# Clone and Run project

-1) Copy project http url in github
+1) Copy project https url in github
-2) Open VS code -> Clone repo -> paste project url
+2) Open VS code -> Clone github Repository ->
+   Clone from github -> Select as repository destinantion -> paste project url
-3) Once the project is open run this code : "Flutter pub get"
+3) Once the project is open run this code in terminal: "Flutter pub get"
+4) Click on Run button or Click on Run -> Run Without Debugging